 Your house may be the biggest asset that you have to split in a divorce.
-That means it could be a lightning rod for disputes and figuring out how to divide it equitably can be a tricky proposition.
+It’s no surprise that figuring out how to divide it equitably can be a tricky proposition.

-So, how do you decide who gets the house?
+So, how do you decide who gets the house in a divorce?

 There are a number of factors at play here.